With a little know-how and advance planning, you can enjoy nutritious foods while sticking to a tight budget.

 At the Meat Counter

-Krieger suggests purchasing a larger quantity of meat that is on sale, and preparing enough for two or more meals.
+Consider purchasing a larger quantity of meat that is on sale and preparing enough for two or more meals.
 Enjoy leftovers later in the week or freeze for future use.
-Because meat is often the highest dollar ingredient in a recipe, Kristi King, MPH, RD, spokesperson for the Academy, suggests planning a meatless meal several times each week, or try replacing half the meat in dishes such as chili, meatloaf or burger patties with beans or chopped vegetables.
+Because meat is often the highest dollar ingredient in a recipe, consider planning meatless meals several times each week, or try replacing half the meat in dishes such as chili, meatloaf or burger patties with beans, finely minced mushrooms, or chopped vegetables.
 Incorporating more non-meat proteins, including beans, nuts and eggs, can be cost-effective and nutritious.

 Grains and Dry Goods